Maikel Garcia Player Props: Royals vs. Mets

 Mets Pitching Rankings

-- The 8.8 strikeouts per nine innings compiled by the Mets pitching staff ranks 14th in MLB.

-- The Mets have a 4.32 team ERA that ranks 18th among all league pitching staffs.
+- The Mets have the 18th-ranked team ERA across all MLB pitching staffs (4.34).

 © 2023 Data Skrive.
 All rights reserved.